gidven/saxo-openapi-guide/docs/basics/core-business-concepts/client-user-account.md

 ### Account

-A client always has one or more linked accounts, which are legal entities.
+A client always has one or more linked accounts, which are legal entities in themselves.
 Operations such as trading, funding, requesting quotes, etc. are all performed at the account level.
 While margin is calculated on the client level, all bookings making up the margin occur on the account level and all collateral and credit lines are associated to specific accounts.
 Business logic present on this level:

-- Beyond normal trading accounts, a client may have specialized accounts for commissions, multi-currency settlement, DMA trading, IRAs, AutoTrading, etc.
+- Beyond normal trading accounts, a client may have specialized accounts for commissions, multi-currency settlement, DMA trading, IRAs, ISAs, AutoTrading, etc.
 - Accounts may be set up for individual margin calculation, overriding the normal client level calculation.
-- Accounts may restrict the instrument types that can be traded on them, and clients can have separate accounts associated to individual instrument type.
+- Accounts may restrict the instrument types that can be traded on them, and clients can have separate accounts associated to individual instrument types.
 - Accounts may be configured to perform currency conversion for executed trades at end-of-day rates or at execution time rates (which is the default).

 ## Special Entities

 ### Account Groups

 One or more accounts can also be grouped together into an Account Group to manage margin exposure as a separate entity.
 This entity only exists as a portfolio calculation entity and does not represent a legal entitiy (it is a collection of legal entities, i.e. accounts).
-Account Groups may have specific margin requirements and stop out procedures, superseding the default client level calculations .
+Account Groups may have specific margin requirements and stop out procedures, superseding the default client level calculations.
 Since no bookings occur on account groups directly, calculations on groups are always performed in the client's base currency.

 ### Partner Clients